mouchtaris/delta-linux/Tools/Delta/DeltaExtraLibraries/CORBAGateway/README.txt

 	  ACE_ROOT and TAO_ROOT pointing to the corresponding installation dirs.
 	- Build DeltaCorba project from the sources and project files provided.

+There are 3 Microsoft Visual studio projects provided:
-The are three Microsoft Visual Studio 2005 project files:
+For Visual Studio 2005
 	- DeltaCorbaCommon/DeltaCorbaCommon.vcproj
 	- DeltaCorbaClient/DeltaCorbaClient.vcproj
 	- DeltaCorbaServer/DeltaCorbaServer.vcproj
+For Visual Studio 2010
+	- DeltaCorbaCommon/DeltaCorbaCommon.vcxproj
+	- DeltaCorbaClient/DeltaCorbaClient.vcxproj
+	- DeltaCorbaServer/DeltaCorbaServer.vcxproj

 When built, each of these projects will create a dll containing the corresponding functionality.